Last updated on September 18th, 2023.

-This is a pound cake but since we do not use any butter we will start by beating the sugar with egg for 2-3 minutes.
-Next, drizzle in the oil and last add the flour and baking powder in 3 additions alternating with the orange juice and vanilla extract.
+This is a pound cake, but since we do not use any butter, we will start by beating the sugar with an egg for 2-3 minutes.
+Next, drizzle in the oil, and lastly, add the dry ingredients (flour mixture) in 3, alternating with the wet ingredients.

-Pour a 1/3 of the cake batter (about 400 g / 14 oz) in the pan and spread it into an even layer.
+Pour one-third of the cake batter (about 400 g / 14 oz) into the prepared pan and spread it into an even layer.

-Next, evenly layer a 1/3 of the apple slices on top of the cake batter and repeat twice more with the remaining of the batter and apple slices. (apple slices being the last and top layer).
+Next, evenly layer 1/3 of the apple slices on top of the cake batter and repeat twice more with the remaining batter and apple slices. (apple slices being the last and top layer).

-The cake is best when stored at room temperature, for up to 4 days.
-Also, it freezes very well.
-To do that, wrap the cake with foil paper and place it in a plastic bag.
-When ready to serve remove from the freezer and unwrap it a day in advance.
+The cake is best when stored at room temperature for up to 4 days.
+To freeze, wrap the cake with foil paper and place it in a plastic bag; freeze for up to two months.
+When ready to serve, remove from the freezer and unwrap it a day in advance.

 The Best Apple Cake

 A delicous and impressive cake with a beautiful interior.